reneaas/classes_in_cpp/README.md

 #### A more clever way to write the makefile

-If you have many .cpp files, there's a way to avoid writing out their names explicitly.
+If you have many .cpp files, there's a way to avoid writing out all their names explicitly.
-This is done by using the so-called *wildcard* function supported by *make*
+This is done by using the so-called *wildcard* function provided by *make*

 ```makefile
 all: compile execute